Ersi-01/Ersi-01/README.md

-Welcome In ૮ ˶ᵔ ᵕ ᵔ˶ ა
+Welcome  ૮ ˶ᵔ ᵕ ᵔ˶ ა

 This is my little GitHub corner.

 I like making small, useful things and slowly turning ideas into projects.
 Some are polished, some are experiments, and some are little practice pieces that taught me something important.

-Here you will find the projects I want to keep close: my school work, deployed apps or webs and tools I made while learning.
+Here you will find the projects I want to keep close: my school work, deployed apps and websites, and tools I made while learning.

 I am always enthusiastic to learn more, improve my skills, and build better things step by step.
-Tiny progress still counts. ᕙ( •̀ ᗜ •́)ᕗ
+Tiny progress still counts. ᕙ( •̀ ᗜ´•́)ᕗ
 ---
 Currently learning	web development, software development, cybersecurity and cleaner project structure Currently making	fun small projects, resource collections, and practical apps